CyberGen49/CyberFilesRewrite/README.md

 #### `videoProgressSave`
 Options for video progress saving.
 When enabled, users will be given the option to pick up where they left off previewing a video file.
 This data, like history, is stored on the user's computer only.
 * `enable`: If `true`, video progress saving is enabled
-* `minDuration`: The minimum duration, in seconds, a video needs to be for progress to be saved
+* `minDuration`: A video needs to be at least this many seconds long to have its progress saved
-* `minPercent`: Video progress will only be saved once the user is this far into a video, as a percentage.
-For example, when set to 10, progress will start saving 2 minutes into a 20 minute video.
+* `minTime`: The number of seconds into a video that progress saving should start
-* `maxPercent`: Video progress will stop saving after the user is this far into a video.
-Functions the same as `minPercent`.
+* `maxTime`: The number of seconds before the end of a video that progress saving should stop
-* `expire`: The time, in hours, after which a video's saved progress can't be resumed anymore.
+* `expire`: The number of hours after which a video's saved progress can't be resumed anymore
 * `prompt`: If `true`, the user will be given the option to resume or not.
 If `false`, the video will be resumed automatically, and the user will see a toast notification about it.

 #### `textPreviewMaxSize`